PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab00_RegressionAnalyses.md

 ## 1) Yelp Regression Project
 Now, we're introduced to multiple linear regression; it's time to apply these fundamentals by doing a workshop.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Yelp Regression Project**.
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Yelp Regression Project**, specifically:
+- Info: Yelp Rating Predictor Cumulative Project
+- Article: Yelp Dataset Terms of Use

 ## 2) Oosterhout Dataset: Multiple Regression